kyle-johnson/rollup-plugin-optimize-lodash-imports/packages/rollup-plugin/README.md

 ### `chain()` cannot be optimized

 The `chain()` method from `lodash` cannot be successfully imported from `"lodash/chain"` without also importing from `"lodash"`.
 Imports which include `chain()` are _not modified_ and the plugin prints a warning.

+## NodeJS 12 and Rollup 2.x / 3.x support

+versions of this plugin prior to 5.x supported NodeJS 12 and Rollup 2.x - 3.x.
+If you need support for these older versions, please use the 4.x release.

 ## Alternatives